epsilonhalbe/Talks/Monad/Readme.md

 choice for results - Dan Piponi uses complex square roots as an example, but other examples could be a function that chooses which ice-cream flavour you want to have on your ice-cone.
-Everyone knows vanilla and chocolate go well with another, but chocolate and lemon is rarely a good coice.
+Everyone knows vanilla and chocolate go well with another, but chocolate and lemon is rarely a good choice.
 Another example would be musical chords - not all notes make a harmonic sound.
 And a last example I see is all possible moves in a game of chess or go.

 Modelling multivalue functions
 ------------------------------

-Staying with Piponi we analyze complex roots of complex values, you might remember that the equation $x^2 = a$ has exactly two solutions for all $a\neq 0$.
+Staying with Piponi we analyse complex roots of complex values, you might remember that the equation $x^2 = a$ has exactly two solutions for all $a\neq 0$.
 For example the equation
 $$